zarr-developers/zarr-python/docs/contributing.rst

 Because Zarr is a data storage library, there are two types of compatibility to
 consider: API compatibility and data format compatibility.

+API compatibility
+"""""""""""""""""

-Here we consider all functions, classes and methods that do not begin with an underscore as part of the Zarr public API.
+All functions, classes and methods that are included in the API documentation (files under ``docs/api/*.rst``) are considered as part of the Zarr **public API**, except if they have been documented as an experimental feature, in which case they are part of the **experimental API**.

 Any change to the public API that does **not** break existing third party code importing Zarr, or cause third party code to behave in a different way, is a **backwards-compatible API change**.
 For example, adding a new function, class or method is usually a backwards-compatible change.
 However, removing a function, class or method; removing an argument to a function or method; adding a required argument to a function or method; or changing the behaviour of a function or method, are examples of **backwards-incompatible API changes**.

 If a release contains no changes to the public API (e.g., contains only bug fixes or other maintenance work), then the micro version number should be incremented (e.g., 2.2.0 -> 2.2.1).
-If a release contains API changes, but all API changes are backwards-compatible, then the minor version number should be incremented (e.g., 2.2.1 -> 2.3.0).
-If a release contains any backwards-incompatible API changes, the major version number should be incremented (e.g., 2.3.0 -> 3.0.0).
+If a release contains public API changes, but all changes are backwards-compatible, then the minor version number should be incremented (e.g., 2.2.1 -> 2.3.0).
+If a release contains any backwards-incompatible public API changes, the major version number should be incremented (e.g., 2.3.0 -> 3.0.0).

-Exceptions can be made for any function, class or method which has been documented as an experimental feature, i.e., backwards-incompatible changes can be included in a minor release, although this should be avoided wherever possible.
+Backwards-incompatible changes to the experimental API can be included in a minor release, although this should be minimised if possible.
+I.e., it would be preferable to save up backwards-incompatible changes to the experimental API to be included in a major release, and to stabilise those features at the same time (i.e., move from experimental to public API), rather than frequently tinkering with the experimental API in minor releases.

+Data format compatibility
+"""""""""""""""""""""""""

 The data format used by Zarr is defined by a specification document, which should be platform-independent and contain sufficient detail to construct an interoperable software library to read and/or write Zarr data using any programming language.
 The latest version of the specification document is available from the :ref:`spec` page.

-Here, **data format compatibility** means that all software libraries that implement a particular version of the Zarr storage specification are interoperable, in the sense that data written by any one library could be read by all others.
+Here, **data format compatibility** means that all software libraries that implement a particular version of the Zarr storage specification are interoperable, in the sense that data written by any one library can be read by all others.
 It is obviously desirable to maintain data format compatibility wherever possible.
 However, if a change is needed to the storage specification, and that change would break data format compatibility in any way, then the storage specification version number should be